-Assignment You will be arranged into groups of 3 or 4.
+Assignment Arrange yourself into groups of 3 or 4.
 Work together to answer the following questions.
-Write your answers on class's shared google sheet (link will be posted in your Slack classroom channel) and add your data to the data page on class's shared google sheet
+Write your answers in your notes or on a chalkboard, and add your data to this google sheet.

 Is Yawning Contagious?

 If you see someone else yawn, are you more likely to yawn?
 In an episode of the US show Mythbusters, the hosts conducted an experiment to answer this question.